CalderaWP/searchwp-api-route/README.md

 This plugin is a free plugin by [CalderaWP](https://CalderaWP.com).
 It is not an official add-on for SearchWP and is no way associated with SearchWP or the National Football League.

-* Requires WordPress REST API (WP-API) 2.0 or later OR WordPress 4.4 or later.
+* Requires WordPress REST API (WP-API) 2.0-beta9 or later or WordPress 4.4 or later.
-* Requires SearchWP Version 2.6 or later.
+* Requires SearchWP Version 2.6 or later

+Technically will work without SearchWP, but queries will run through WP_Query.

 ### Example Queries
 For a complete list of possible queries, see: [https://calderawp.com/doc/searchwp-api-queries/](https://calderawp.com/doc/searchwp-api-queries/)